 You are to decide whether you want us to test your app.
 We advise using professional QA-engineer services, as they provide the highest quality of your app.
 QA-engineers not only perform testing, but also create documentation that allows you to see a detailed plan for testing your app.

-App development process: Project part
+Application development process: Project part

 If you’ve never participated in a apps development process, you probably can’t even imagine how much time communication takes.